simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

   }
 });
 ```
-We are defining using `Object.defineProperty` on an arbitrary user-controlled object `obj`, a custom getter for the `css` such that it will return the `safeCss` string value on the first call (i.e. during validation), and the `evilCss` string value on the second call (i.e. when the background script will read the property to forward it to `insertCSS` API).
+We define on our `evt.data` object a custom getter for the `css` property, such that it will return the `safeCss` string value on the first call (i.e. during validation), and the `evilCss` string value on the second call (i.e. when the background script will read the property to forward it to `insertCSS` API).
 We can apply the same idea to all other properties and effectively make the content script checks useless.

 **We still have one last problem though: `options` will be defined as `evt.data.wrappedJSObject` only if `evt.data` is falsy**.
 How do we even pass a "falsy object" that can still be called as such?
 Aren't all objects truthy by definition in JavaScript?
 E.g: